 Equally striking is what is not contained in any of these citations.
-Not a single pre-1860 citation has yet been found which refers to Matthew’s ideas on macroevolution by natural selection, and indeed there is only one review (attributed to Loudon 1832) which critiques them.
-This is despite one of the citations being likely to have come from Robert Chambers, who later wrote Vestiges of the Natural History of Creation, one of the most influential books on evolution pre-Origin of Species.
-But despite having (it appears) read Matthew’s book, Chambers makes no mention of it or Matthew’s ideas on macroevolution by natural selection in any of the many editions of Vestiges, suggesting that he, like everyone else it seems, had failed to grasp the importance and novelty of Matthew’s ideas.
+Not a single pre-1860 citation has yet been found which refers to Matthew’s ideas on the evolutionary origin of species via natural selection, and indeed there is only one review (attributed to Loudon 1832) which critiques them.
+This is despite one of the citations (an abridged extract from the book) being plausibly attributable to Robert Chambers, who later wrote Vestiges of the Natural History of Creation, one of the most influential books on evolution pre-Origin of Species.
+We don’t know for sure if Robert Chambers read all (or indeed any) of Matthew’s book, but what we do know is that Chambers makes no mention of it or Matthew’s ideas on evolution by natural selection in any of the many editions of Vestiges, suggesting that if he did read it then he, like everyone else it seems, appears to have failed to grasp the importance and novelty of Matthew’s ideas.

 Matthew’s book continued to be highly regarded by people interested in practical arboriculture in the 1840’s, more than 10 years after its publication.
 It was cited, positively, in Loudon’s multi-volume Arboretum et Fruticetum Britannicum (1838) and Selby’s History of British Forest-Trees (1842).
 We know from Darwin’s notebooks that he referred to Loudon’s encyclopaedic reference work – see for example Dower (2009 web article).